giacomelli/GeneticSharp/README.md

 [![License](http://img.shields.io/:license-MIT-blue.svg)](https://raw.githubusercontent.com/giacomelli/GeneticSharp/master/LICENSE)

-GeneticSharp is a fast, extensible, multi-platform and multithreading .NET Genetic Algorithm library that simplifies the development of applications using Genetic Algorithms (GAs).
+GeneticSharp is a fast, extensible, multi-platform and multithreading C# Genetic Algorithm library that simplifies the development of applications using Genetic Algorithms (GAs).

-Can be used in ASP .NET MVC, Web Forms, Windows Forms, GTK# and Unity3D applications.
+Can be used in any kind of .NET apps, like ASP .NET MVC, Web Forms, Windows Forms, GTK# and Unity3D applications.

 --------